connxio/docs/docs/integrations/cxmal/macros/date.md

 Returns the current UTC datetime as a string, with methods to add time or change Cst time zone.

+`Note`: The macro returns the current datetime, and due to the processing time involved, calling the function successively may result in slightly different times in the milliseconds part of the output.

 ## Methods supported

 * `SetCstZone(cstZone)`